vue-formily/docs/content/en/plugins/string-format.md

 // Sample schema
 {
   formId: 'name',
-  // Type has te be string
+  // Type has to be string
   type: 'string',
   // `value` is the Field's value
   format: 'Welcome, {value}!'